FAQ – Global Master’s Programmes

 Am I eligible to the master’s programmes?

-Once you have submitted a complete application, University Admissions will assess whether you meet the general requirements.
-After your application has been processed by University Admissions, Karolinska Institutet will assess whether you meet the specific requirements set for the Master’s programme.
+Once you have submitted a complete application, University Admissions will assess whether you meet the general requirements and the English language requirement.
+After your application has been processed by University Admissions, Karolinska Institutet will assess whether you meet the specific requirements set for the master’s programme.

 Which documents should I enclose?

-No. All supporting documents must be received by University Admissions in Sweden by the deadline for the supporting documents 1st of February 2021.
-Most documents including the CV form with enclosures can be uploaded, there are however some academic credentials which cannot be uploaded.
+No. All supporting documents must be received by University Admissions in Sweden by the deadline for the supporting documents 1st of February 2024.
+Most documents including the CV form with enclosures can be uploaded.
+Please note that some transcripts of records have to be submitted directly from the issuing university to University Admissions in Sweden, please check the country specific instructions.
+In the country specific instructions you will also find information on whether your documents have to be translated.
 If you have taken a language proficiency test, please also check how the test results should be reported.

 How do you select candidates to the programme?